Kociha

 Kociha (Kecege) is a village and municipality in the Rimavská Sobota District of the Banská Bystrica Region of southern Slovakia.
 Part of the village is the settlement Suchý Potok, which is gradually developing as an agrotourism area.
 A notable sight is a late classical evangelical church.

-Demographics
+Population

 According to the Statistical Office of the Slovak Republic, the population of Kociha has changed as follows: